MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ![Example: Return free space for volumes](media/azure-stack-manage-storage-shares/listvolumespowershell.png)

-- **Total capacity**: The total space in GB that's available on the share.
+- **Total capacity:** The total space in GB that's available on the share.
 This space is used for data and metadata that's maintained by the storage services.
-- **Remaining capacity**: The amount of space in GB that's free to store the tenant data and associated metadata.
+- **Remaining capacity:** The amount of space in GB that's free to store the tenant data and associated metadata.

 ### Use the administrator portal